-1. Marriage occurs during the year
+(1) Marriage occurs during the year

-Only one 2015 farmland preservation credit claim may be filed per household (see Part A.2 on page 3 for definition).
+Only one 2018 farmland preservation credit claim may be filed per household (defined on page 4).
 In determining household income, you must include both spouses' incomes for the entire year.
 The property taxes to be used in the credit computation include both spouses' total applicable farm property taxes for the entire year.

-2. Divorce occurs during the year
+(2) Divorce occurs during the year